asjad99/Machine-Learning-GYM/README.md

 EDA is useful for:

-- detection of mistakes
+- Detection of mistakes
-- checking of assumptions
+- Checking of assumptions
-- determining relationships among the explanatory variables
+- Determining relationships among the explanatory variables
-- assessing the direction and rough size of relationships between explanatory and outcome variables,
+- Assessing the direction and rough size of relationships between explanatory and outcome variables,
-- preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.
+- Preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.

 ##### EDA Methods: